-I’ll be honest, this post is more about the pictures than the recipe.
+I’ll be honest, this post is more about the pictures than the roasted pork shoulder recipe.
 Because seriously, Vegetarians aside, who doesn’t love looking at photos of roasted meat?

 Not this chick – I could stare at these pictures all day!

 It’s like a beautiful, meaty landscape where crispy crust meets tender, succulent shreds of porky goodness!
-And of course I actually got to eat it – the memory of which almost brings a tear to my eye.
+And of course I actually got to eat this delicious roasted pork shoulder – the memory of which almost brings a tear to my eye.
 It was pork-tastic!

 Excuse me while I indulge this memory with a moment of silence……